awemorris/PlayfieldEngine/docs/readme/readme.txt

 If a "main.pf" file exists in the same folder, it will run automatically.

 You can also bundle your assets (scripts, images, sounds, fonts, etc.) into a single package file.
-Select the files and drag & drop them onto "playfield-pack.exe" — this will generate an "aassets.pa" file.
+Open the command prompt and call "playfield-pack.exe" with file names:

+ > C:\Playfield\misc\windows\playfield-pack.exe main.pf picture1.png font.ttf

+This will generate an "aassets.arc" file in the current directory.

 Usage (macOS)
 -------------

 Open "playfield.dmg" and copy the "Playfield.app" to any folder.
-Place the app in the same folder as "main.pf" or "assets.pak", then double-click the app to run it.
+Place the app in the same folder as "main.pf" or "assets.arc", then double-click the app to run it.

 Usage (Wasm)
 ------------

-Upload the generated "assets.pak" and "index.html" to a web server.
+Upload the generated "assets.arc" and "index.html" to a web server.
 To preview the game locally, use "playfield-web.exe".

 Usage (iOS)
 -----------

-Place "assets.pak" in the "misc/ios/Resources/" folder, then open the project in Xcode.
+Place "assets.arc" in the "misc/ios/Resources/" folder, then open the project in Xcode.

 Usage (Android)
 ---------------